mattiasgeniar/phpunit-query-count-assertions/README.md

        #1: tests/Feature/UserTest.php:42
 ```

-SQLite doesn't provide row estimates in EXPLAIN QUERY PLAN, so this assertion is skipped.
+SQLite doesn't provide row estimates in EXPLAIN QUERY PLAN, so a warning is emitted and the assertion passes without checking.

 ## Query timing assertions